 We all venture out of the comfort of our homes to the outback for one thing: to get closer to nature.
 In this, Noah Beach delivers and in a big way.
 It’s our top choice for the best place to witness Aussie critters.
-Located in Cape Tribulation, Daintree National Park, North Queensland, this small but secluded beach and its surrounding forest is home to interesting wildlife that will leave you in awe and more in touch with nature.
+This small but secluded beach and its surrounding forest is located in Cape Tribulation, Daintree National Park, North Queensland.
+Home to interesting wildlife that will leave you in awe and more in touch with nature.

 The beach itself is worth the trip if you are looking to just relax.
 Find some shade and lounge all day!
 It’s not every day that you find a beautiful beach that isn’t crowded.
 There is a cafe close by where you can grab a meal before being decidedly lazy all day.